 CLASS 07: BEAUTY/SKIN AND FASHION, PART 1

 The secret behind nice skin tones is to always maximize your primary balance before attempting a secondary correction.
 Warren shows how to use the grey frame to reset your eyes and brain, and when happy isolate the skin tone very carefully.
 Remember, your client is always looking at their product.
-Using BMCC 4K and Red One footage, he covers how to grade glowing highlights with fashion footage and reveals there is more to a flat look than you might think — using color to direct the viewer into a certain area even on a flat look.
+Using BMCC 4K and Red One footage, he covers how to grade glowing highlights with fashion footage and reveals there is more to a flat look than you might think: using color to direct the viewer into a certain area even on a flat look.
 Tools and techniques covered include Custom Curves, blur control, Layer Node using Softlight, and Power Windows.

 CLASS 08: ACTION FOOTAGE

-Shooting underwater brings new challenges to the grading table such as below three metres there is no red light.
+Shooting underwater brings new challenges to the grading table as below three metres depth there is no red light.
 Warren looks at the challenges of action sports using a mixture of footage and sports, including drones, underwater, wakeboarding, motocross, and mountain bikes.
 Tools and techniques covered include the RGB mixer, offset, and log grading.

 CLASS 9 LUTS VS. POWERGRADES VS. THE TOOLS

-The Orange and Teal Blockbuster Look must be the most requested look.
+The Orange and Teal Blockbuster Look must be one the most requested looks.
 Love it or hate it, it is very popular and Warren shows how to achieve it.
 Using a TV commercial shot on Arri Alexa, Warren covers using LUTS and if they are a good idea (and easy to match), showing how to import LUTs and how they are different from Resolve PowerGrades.
 Tools and techniques covered include log grading, advanced keying, and more.